Thalattosaurus: Discovery and naming

-In the summer of 1903 Annie Alexander led an expedition with Miss Edna Wemple, Eustace Furlong, Merriam John C, W.B.
+In summer 1903, Annie Alexander led an expedition with Miss Edna Wemple, Eustace Furlong, Merriam John C, W.B.
 Esterly, and Mr. F.S.
 Ray to Shasta County where they discovered what they initially thought was Shastasaurus.
 One of the fossils were found in the North Fork of Squaw Creek (Triassic of the United States) in Shasta County, California.
 The environment it was found in was a shelly/skeletal limestone with a horizon composed largely of broken shells.
 It was estimated to be from the Hosselkus Limestone Formation from the Carnian period, dating from 235 to 221.5 million years ago.
 It was later collected by the University of California.
 The fossil found by Annie Alexander in 1903 had much of original bone in preorbital area gone, vomer was exposed, an incomplete mandible, two dorsal ribs and centra, and three articulated caudal vertebrae pressed against the vomer.

 After Merriam's further studies, it was categorized as a new species named Thalattosarus alexandrae.
-The first thalattosaurs to be described were Thalattosaurus and Nectosaurus from the Upper Triassic of California by Merriam in 1904, 1905, and 1906.
+The first thalattosaurs to be described were Thalattosaurus and Nectosaurus from the Upper Triassic of California by Merriam in 1904, 1905 and 1906.
 Thalattosaurus alexandrae was named by Merriam in 1904.
 Its name is Thalattosaurus meaning "sea lizard" and alexandrae in honor of Annie Alexander, an amateur paleontologist and patron to the University of California Museum of Paleontology.
 This material was later reviewed by Nicholls in 1999.